OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/EmissionManager.sol/contract.EmissionManager.md

 Allow governance to adjust the timeframe for restart after shutdown

-*This function reverts if:
+This function reverts if:

+- The caller does not have the admin role
-- newTimeframe is 0*
+- newTimeframe is 0

 ```solidity
 function setRestartTimeframe(uint48 newTimeframe) external onlyAdminRole;